 Cost is a big factor for most students.
 When comparing scholarship and financial aid awards, it is important to look carefully at the net cost of each school and think about what you are getting for that amount.
 UT Austin is consistently recognized as one of the best value universities for the money invested.
 In addition, McCombs has one of the top career services offices in the nation.
 Canfield BHP has a 100% job placement rate upon graduation over several years.
 This means that students aren’t just getting an education; they are also getting the resources they need to land the jobs they want.

 How does the application process work?

 Applicants are evaluated holistically.
 This means there are no cut-offs or minimums; we look at all aspects of the application.
 We are looking for students who are strong academically, engaged in their schools and communities, and have taken on leadership roles.
 We review all items included in the student’s application, and we consider the context of the individual student.

-To apply, students can use either the ApplyTexas or Coalition Application.
+To apply, students can use the Common App.
 Students must list “Unspecified Business” as their first choice major and indicate their interest in an honors program.
 Please follow the application instructions and ensure that all other required materials are received by the deadline.